statechannels/statechannels/packages/nitro-protocol/docs/wallet-devs/tutorial.md

 };
 ```

+Encoding of all outcomes (including guarantee outcomes) is handled seamlessly by the `getVariablePart` function.

 Don't worry if it is not yet clear why we need guarantor channels or outcomes that guarantee.
 They are a useful tool for virtually funding channels, but can be safely ignored if you are just trying to understand directly funded channels.

 ### Get your money out using pushOutcome and transferAll